 When shooting footage there is generally six times as much footage as ends up in an episode, so the raw footage used an incredible amount of data storage to get it through the editing stage.
 After three months of editing, Stephen finished all the lessons in March 2017.

-I approached one of our existing students, Thomas Gregg, who ran a web design/SEO company in Brisbane.
+I approached one of our existing students, Thomas Gregg, who ran the Bravo Zulu web design/SEO company in Brisbane.
 He agreed to come on board and design the GoFly Online site, complete with categories for RPC, Cross Country, Resources, Interviews with Pilots, the free GoFly Fix videos, blogs and much more.
-We put a plan in place for further videos and sought out a Commercial pilot to produce some GA videos.
+We put a plan in place for further videos and sought out a Commercial pilot to produce some GA videos for the RPL licence.

 My reading led me to believe that having an online side to the actual flight school business would help us survive any downturns in the economy.
 I also discovered a new suffix for websites, so we changed from ‘dot com, dot au’ to ‘dot online’.
 We divided the content up into Free as well as, Basic and Premium content by subscription ($99 or $199).
 By now we had over 100 videos and 25 blogs.